marble/Toolchain_RenderDocumentation/README.rst

 in alphabetical order in the same way.
 So we have a recursion here and proceed in "top-down first" fashion.

+Definition: A toolchain is a folder with its files and subfolders.

+TCT recreates the folder structure of the toolchain for all the actual tools it finds in a temporary file space.

 ((to be continued))